kethan663/M2_EmbSys/project/5_Report/Readme.md

 # Water irrigation system
-## 1. About Water ieeigation system
+## 1. About Water irrigation system
 ### 1.1 Description

 This project  is to create a  regulated irrigation system that will provide autonomous irrigation for plants while saving water and money.